 All too often, arborists are tasked with rectifying mistakes made by amateur tree pruners.

-Most of these mistakes occur because one of two basic mistakes was made: They either make improper cuts or they place their cuts in the wrong places.
-By avoiding these mistakes, you can save yourself some time, money and heartache in the future.
+Most of these mistakes occur because one of two basic mistakes was made: They either make improper cuts or placed their cuts in the wrong places.
+By avoiding these mistakes, you can save yourself some time, money ,and headache in the future.

 They Make Improper Cuts